 In pics: BJP’s “seva Saptah” aims to serve the society begins from AIIMS

+In pics: BJP’s “seva saptah” aims to serve the society begins from AIIMS

 New Delhi, Sep 14: Aiming to celebrate the sixty ninenth birth day of Prime Minister Narendra Modi, Bharatiya Janata Party (BJP) has launched "seva saptah" (week of service) on Saturday.
 As the part of the campaign Home Minister and the BJP national president Amit Shah and his party colleagues mopped the floor at the AIIMS.